KatherineMichel/digital-commonplace/README.md

 Eyes
 https://dev.to/sarthology/the-definitive-guide-to-protecting-your-eyes-for-developers-22jm | The Definitive Guide To Protecting Your Eyes For Developers👀 - DEV Community 👩‍💻👨‍💻

+https://www.bbc.co.uk/archive/empty_sets_collection/zfvy382 | The joy of sets - BBC Archive
+https://backgroundsbyikea.com/ | Backgrounds by IKEA, a collection of backgrounds for your video calls

+Tabs
+https://www.blog.google/products/chrome/manage-tabs-with-google-chrome/ | Organize your tabs with tab groups in Google Chrome

 ToDo
 https://twitter.com/vmbrasseur/status/1259949081876557824 | VM (Vicky) Brasseur on Twitter: "@KatiMichel @rkoutnik Thank you!
 If you end up liking it, I'd be grateful for a review on Amazon.
 It makes a much larger difference for independent authors than it probably should. :-/" / Twitter
 * The intro to OS I wish I'd had